growth-astro/growth-school-2020/docs/documentation.md

 ### FAQ and examples

 * How to update the docker to include new software?

-You can use `apt-get`.
+  * You can use `apt-get`.
 In the Dockerfile, add:

 		RUN apt-get -y install mysoftware
+  * Then to update the docker image ???

 * How to update python to include new modules?